scifir/scifir-units/README.md

 - size_2d\<T\>, size_3d\<T\>, size_nd\<T\>.
 - pH, pOH.

-prefix can have **all SI prefixes**. dimension has **all SI base dimensions**, **all SI special names**, among other more dimensions. coordinates and points use a space of metre, float or imaginary dimensions. aid and zid are a standard for astronomical ids and zone ids invented inside Scifir.
+prefix class can have **all SI prefixes**. dimension class has **all SI base dimensions**, **all SI special names**, among other more dimensions. coordinates classes and point classes use a space of metre, float or imaginary dimensions. aid class and zid class are a standard for astronomical ids and zone ids invented inside Scifir.

 - All base and derived scalar unit classes inherit directly from scalar_unit class.
 - All base and derived vectorial unit classes in 2D inherit directly from vector_unit_2d class, and end with the **suffix _2d**.